 Both common and rare bird species hit windows.
-According to a 2014 study, species commonly reported as building kills include White-throated Sparrow and Dark-eyed Junco.
-Ruby-throated Hummingbirds are frequent victims, along with species of conservation concern like Wood Thrush.
+According to a 2014 study, species commonly reported in glass collisions include White-throated Sparrow and Dark-eyed Junco.
+Ruby-throated Hummingbirds are frequent victims, along with Wood Thrush and other species of conservation concern.

-Bird-friendly policies can save species like Yellow-rumped Warbler (shown) and other birds that frequently collide with glass: We’ve helped create ordinances on bird-friendly design in communities from San Francisco and San José to the state of Minnesota.
-We aid in this process by providing expert testimony and other assistance such as model statutes.
+Legislation: Bird-friendly policies can save species like Yellow-rumped Warbler (shown) and other birds that are frequent victims of glass collisions.
+We’ve helped create ordinances on bird-friendly design in communities from San Francisco and San José to the state of Minnesota.
 Contact us to get started in your community!

-Through our efforts, the U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) program adopted a pilot credit for reducing bird collisions, LEED Pilot Credit 55.
+Green Buildings and Birds: Through our efforts, the U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) program adopted a pilot credit for reducing glass collisions, LEED Pilot Credit 55.
 It encourages architects to limit use of glass, incorporate glass with bird-friendly patterns, or design features like shades to reduce threat of collisions.
 Read more.

-We produced “Bird-Friendly Building Design” to provide detailed information on the collisions issue.
+Bird-friendly Buildings: We produced “Bird-Friendly Building Design” to provide detailed information on the glass collisions issue.
 It provides recommendations on designing structures that minimize bird deaths and is especially helpful to those looking to apply voluntary guidelines or mandatory standards for buildings.